epogrebnyak/linprog/README.md

 2. How to know which constraint was binding?
 3. Are dual prices meaningful for this type of problem?
 4. Is any sensitivity analysis possible?

+What can go wrong when combining three tasks:

+- more constraints overlap
+- will need more days of planning (>7)

 Extra assignents: